 She had to wait, but only for a second.
 "I love you, my Christine."

-*Like the storm outside.* he told her. *You make me like that.*
+Like the storm outside, he told her mind to mind.
+You make me like that.

 Christine laughed in delight as she let go of the last of her fear.
 Their bodies, so well matched, found the blissful rhythm she remembered from last time, and then surpassed it.
-Between the meld and the physical union she had never felt more complete.
+Between the meld and the physical union, she'd never felt more complete.

 Spock's mind answered her thought.
 Nor have I, my love.
 Nor have I.